 - Prenatal testing – Several tests can be administered to confirm the well-being of the baby, identify risk factors, and ensure that an oxygen-depriving event does not occur.

 - Prenatal and neonatal care – Excellent care before, during, and after birth is essential in preventing oxygen deprivation, especially in high-risk pregnancies.
 Women with high-risk pregnancies should be referred to maternal-fetal specialists who can provide more extensive monitoring and care.
 This is critically important for the health of the mother as well as the baby.

-- Preventing premature birth – Premature babies are at a greater risk for HIE than are babies born at term because they are underdeveloped and extra sensitive to brain damage from oxygen deprivation.
+- Preventing premature birth – Premature babies are at a greater risk for HIE than are babies born at term because they are underdeveloped and extra sensitive to brain injury from oxygen deprivation.
 Because of this, certain methods can be used to keep babies inside the womb until they are more prepared for the birthing process and the outside world.
 Cervical cerclage, progesterone, and magnesium sulfate are three common methods of preventing premature birth.